Lucifer87878/Book-Atlas/README.md

 ## Overview

-My Book App is a React-based application that allows users to search for books, view book details, mark books as read, and manage their favorite books.
+Book Atlas is a React-based application that allows users to search for books, view book details, mark books as read, and manage their favorite books.
 The app fetches data from the Open Library API and provides a user-friendly interface for book lovers.

 ## Features